FedEx Field Lots E & F

 + how much is the entrance fee?

 Entrance fees for running most local events range from about $25 to $50, depending upon the club, the number of runs, the quality of the venue, and the format of the event.
 Entrance fees can cover the cost of insurance, lot rental, trophies, and the cost of the equipment for running the event.
-For Washington, DC region events, the entry fee is $48 for SCCA members, and $58 for non members.
+For Washington, DC region events, the entry fee is $48 for SCCA members, and $58 for non members for registrations up to and including Wednesday before an event.
+If you register Thursday, Friday or Saturday before the event, registration is $10 more.
 Each competitor receives four runs.
 Non-competitors are admitted free of charge.

 + how long does an event last?